-Now that you’ve ruled out frivolous spending to stretch out your paycheck, it’s time to slash that budget even further by downsizing.
+Now that you’ve ruled out frivolous spending to stretch out your paycheck, you need to slash that budget even further by downsizing.

 Look at your major monthly expenses, even the “necessities,” and evaluate where you can cut back.
 Could you relocate to a smaller apartment, or start taking public transportation to save on gas?